Is it Best to Buy A, B, or C Shares?

 See Which Mutual Fund Share Class is Best For You

 Needless to say, the variety of different share classes tends to make the process of buying mutual funds more complex than necessary.
-But fortunately you've landed on this article, which will help make sense of the main share classes, A Shares, B Shares and C Shares, and after reading it you'll know which one is best for you (or perhaps neither is best).
+But fortunately you've landed on this article, which will help make sense of the main share classes, A Shares, B Shares and C Shares.
+Learn more about these shares classes to know which one is best for you.

 Basics on Mutual Fund Share Classes